 The size and shape of your nose are some of the key elements for facial harmony and balance.
-If you’re self-conscious about the appearance of your nose—or if a structural problem makes breathing difficult—Dr. Persons performs nose surgery (rhinoplasty) to correct these concerns.
-With her art background and surgical training, Dr. Persons sculpts aesthetically pleasing noses during rhinoplasty surgery at her San Francisco Bay Area practice.
+If you’re self-conscious about the appearance of your nose—or if a structural problem makes breathing difficult—Dr. Persons corrects these concerns by performing nose surgery (rhinoplasty) in Lafayette and Brentwood, CA. With her art background and surgical training, Dr. Persons sculpts aesthetically pleasing noses during rhinoplasty surgery at her San Francisco Bay Area practice near Walnut Creek.

 Cosmetic nose surgery can benefit patients who believe the size or shape of their nose detracts from their overall appearance.
 Some people have noses that are too long for a short face.
 Others’ noses are too broad for a narrow face.
 Some have unattractive humps, and some droop with the passage of years and the effect of gravity pulling the nasal tip down.

 These things can, in most cases, be corrected.
 The surgery is also an artistic endeavor.
 Sculpting the nose requires a careful analysis of many features present in a particular face.
 The size of the forehead, the strength of the chin, and the length of the lips all influence the appearance of the nose.
 The nose, in turn, influences the appearance of the whole face.
 It is sometimes advisable to create a stronger chin (mentoplasty) to correct what appears to be an excessively large nose or to shorten the upper lip.
 Essentially, the nose sits in the center of the face and is a focal spot for the beauty of the face.
 It cannot be viewed alone.